andaniom/print-service/README.md

 ## Installation

+1.Clone the repository
+2.Install InnoSetup for building Windows installers, Download the latest version from [here](https://www.jrsoftware.org/isinfo.php)
-1. Install the required packages with `pip install -r requirements.txt`
-2. Run the `build.bat` script to build the application
+2.Install the required packages with `pip install -r requirements.txt` 3.Run the `build.bat` script to build the application

 ### Structure